linkedin/swift-style-guide/README.md

 * **3.1.3** Prefer not declaring types for constants or variables if they can be inferred anyway.

 * **3.1.4** If a function returns multiple values, prefer returning a tuple to using `inout` arguments (it’s best to use labeled tuples for clarity on what you’re returning if it is not otherwise obvious).
 If you use a certain tuple more than once, consider using a `typealias`.
-If you’re returning 3 or more items in a tuple, consider using a `struct` or `class` instead or just split the method: remember to avoid if possible functions that return multiple values.
+If you’re returning 3 or more items in a tuple, consider using a `struct` or `class` instead or just split the method: remember to avoid functions that return multiple values if possible.

 ```swift
 func pirateName() -> (firstName: String, lastName: String) {